Some questions that have been asked anywhere between a couple of and a gazillion times in the past, with corresponding answers.

 However, a crash dump alone does not help, because it does not tell us what you did right before the crash happened.
 Provide us with as much information as possible on the steps you have taken before the crash, or on how to reproduce the crash.

-You'll be mentioned in the version history if your reports helps us smash a bug.
+You'll be mentioned in the version history if your report helps us smash a bug.

 You can reset the preferences by holding down CTRL-ALT-SHIFT while Resonic is startup up.